An accent wall makes it easier to commit to a dark colour. Here’s how to inject a little colour by painting a blue accent wall.

 The yellow in the adjoining living room is existing, that room needs to be decorated too.
 It’s currently filled with black leather furniture.
 Elizabeth uses this room to fold laundry now that her family room has a fresh and happy new colour scheme.

-I decided the kitchen needed a new piece of art to complete the colour scheme so I dropped into HomeSense in the afternoon, $119 later, we have a hit of fresh in my sisters kitchen.
+I decided the kitchen needed a new piece of art to complete the colour scheme so I dropped into HomeSense in the afternoon, $119 later, we have a hit of fresh (that also relates to the accent wall) in my sisters kitchen.

 I am not a snob about placeholder art.
 Until your house is decorated and looks the way you want, this is one way to get fresh and fun artwork until you have the budget for real art, after all, there are so many creative ways to fill your walls, I’ve written some posts here, here and here.